-As per Section 124(6) of the Act read with the IEPF Rules as amendedall the shares in respect of which dividend has remained unpaid / unclaimed for sevenconsecutive years or more have been transferred to IEPF Account.
+As per Section 124(6) of the Act read with the IEPF Rules as amendedall the shares in respect of which dividend has remained unpaid / unclaimed for sevenconsecutive years or more have been transferred to an IEPF Account.

 Disclosures required under Section 197 of the Companies Act 2013 readwith Rule 5 of Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 have been annexed herewith.
 (Ref.
 "Annexure-D")

 30. Nomination & Remuneration Policy

 31. Compliance with all the applicable laws of Secretarial Standards

 During the year the Company has complied with all the applicableSecretarial Standards.

 32. Significant and Material Orders passed by the Regulators or Courts

-No significant and material order has been passed by the regulatorcourt tribunal statutory and quasi-judicial body impacting the going concern status ofthe Company and its future operations.
+No significant and material order has been passed by the regulatorcourt tribunal statutory and quasijudicial body impacting the going concern status ofthe Company and its future operations.